A new book study from The Wisdom Years – Spirituality for the Last Third of Our Lives

 Gathered Wisdom is taking a week off next week.
 No GW on September 23.
 We will be in the back yard enjoying fall.
 You should be, too.

-hold us close to your heart.
+God of our evening years, hold us close to your heart.

-Holy Spirit, breathe your breath of hope and renewal into us
+Holy Spirit, breathe your breath of hope and renewal into us so that strengthened and renewed we might continue the race set before us in confidence and hope.

 “Killing is not just a brute external act; it is, in its more common form, a subtle internal thing.
 All of us break the fifth commandment in countless ways.
 We do it in the negative and suspicious judgments we make about each other.
 Almost every minute of our lives, we are making judgments of others and in doing that, we are killing those around us, shooting them through the heart just as surely as if we were doing it with a gun.”